An International Reputation for Advanced Research

 We also offer a Master’s by Research, which can serve as an alternative to the traditional taught MA, whether as a pathway to PhD study or as an independent research qualification.
 In the course of this one-year (or two-year part-time) degree, you will work towards a dissertation of up to 40,000 words.
 This is an extended independent research project pursued with the support of a supervisor.
 You will receive training in research skills, and have access to the wide range of other training opportunities available in the college, including the Researcher Development Programme (RDP).

-There is also a taught module which focuses on developing research skills, hosted by the School of Modern Languages, Literature and Culture.
+There is also a taught module which focuses on developing research skills, hosted by the Department of Languages, Literature and Culture.
 As this course is taught in Autumn term, it is generally expected that the MA by Research will begin in Autumn term, although we may consider Spring term starts where there are exceptional reasons to do so.

 There is considerable opportunity for research students to work together at Royal Holloway; doctoral students participate in and lead a variety of research seminars, including the Contemporary Innovative Poetry Research Seminar, the Shakespeare Reading Group, the Nineteenth-Century Reading Group, the London 19th Century Studies seminar, and the Finnegans Wake Research Seminar.